lnwor/WifiCity_captiveportal/README.md

 ### Windows

-Unfortunately it's not trivial to automate the connection in Windows, so the more reliable solution I found is to manually start a script.
+Unfortunately it's not trivial to automate the connection in Windows, so the most reliable solution I found is to manually start a script.

 * Download
   [WifiCity_win.bat](https://raw.githubusercontent.com/lnwor/WifiCity_captiveportal/main/Windows/WifiCity_win.bat)